dperique/Kubernetes_tutorials/Disk_Image_Builder_techniques.md

 The element directory structure will be a subdirectory called 'copy_keys' and two subdirectories underneath it called extra-data.d and install.d.
 There will be one script inside each directory -- 99-copy-keys and 20-install-keys.

+- elements
   - copy_keys
     - extra-data.d
       - 99-copy-keys
     - install.d
       - 20-install-keys

 The 99-copy-keys script: